 He moved to Dutch giants Groningen in 2006 and scored 10 goals in 29 league matches, earning a move to Ajax in 2007.
 Suarez played for the Dutch giants until 2011, establishing himself as one of the best forward in the world.

 Suarez won the KNVB Cup with Ajax in 2009-10 and scored 81 goals in 110 league matches before joining Liverpool in January 2011 for £22.8 million.
-He soon became an instant hit at Anfield and won the the League Cup with the Reds in 2011-12.
+He soon became an instant hit at Anfield and won the the League Cup with the Reds in 2011-12 and the league’s Golden Boot award in 2013-14 when the Reds came close to the title.

 Suarez made his international debut for Uruguay on February 8, 2007 against Colombia in a 3-2 victory and was sent off in the 85th minute.
 He played for Uruguay at the 2010 World Cup finals and helped them reach the semi-finals.
 One year later Suarez won the Copa America and was named as the most valuable player of the competition.
-He also represented his country at the 2010 London Olympics.
+He’s now played at three World Cups.